danieluxury88/danieluxury88/README.md

   </tbody>
 </table>

-## Upcoming Projects
+## Current Projects
-- Creating a Symfony portfolio (and personal management tool) to apply remote jobs. <a href="https://www.danieluxury.tech" target="_blank">Danieluxury Tech</a>
+- Creating a Symfony portfolio (and personal management tool) to apply remote jobs. <a href="https://www.danieluxury.tech" target="_blank">Danieluxury.tech</a>
-- Creating a WP portfolio using Timber to apply for remote jobs.
-[Danieluxury.com](https://danieluxury.com)
+- Creating a WP portfolio using Timber to apply for remote jobs. <a href="https://www.danieluxury.com" target="_blank">Danieluxury.com</a>

-## Upcoming Projects

 # Projects Backlog